-This has always been an intriguing question whether you should purchase a gaming pc or get a Laptop which you can use for gaming as well.
-I bought a decent gaming laptop with one of the best graphics card(mid range like a GT 750 in today’s scenario) but was not very happy when I ran some of the demanding gaming titles like crysis 3 and Max Payne 3.
+It has always been an intriguing question whether you should purchase a gaming pc or get a Laptop which you can use for gaming as well.
+I bought a decent gaming laptop with one of the best graphics card(mid range like a GT 750 in today’s scenario) but was not very happy when I ran some of the demanding gaming titles like Crysis 3 and Max Payne 3.

 Next Generations laptop Graphics Cards

-The launch of GeForce GTX 880M or AMD Radeon HD 8900M series elevated next-generation graphics performance to serious gaming levels.
+The launch of GeForce GTX 880M or AMD Radeon HD 8900M series elevated next-generation graphics performance to severe gaming levels.
 The new gaming cards like GTX 880M/HD8900M delivers extremely fast and fluid gameplay at the highest settings and resolutions with a laptop.
-With innovative technologies driving these powerhouses we see a lot performance improvements:
+With innovative technologies driving these powerhouses we see a lot of performance improvements:

 - Nvidia Technologies: Phys X, TXAA, Shadow Play, and Battery Boost, splendid performance can be achieved.

 - AMD Technologies: Eyefinity multi-display technology, AMD HD3D technology, AMD PowerPlay power management technology, Zero Core Power technology, Enduro technology

-Still the question stands with all this advancement of mobile graphical performance does it over-shadows the desktops?
+Still, the question stands with all this advancement of mobile graphical performance does it over-shadows the desktops?
 We will get back to it later in the article.

-It is a complex decision to take whether I should buy a Gaming PC or should I purchase a laptop which I can carry as per need and provide portability.
+It is a complicated decision to take whether I should buy a Gaming PC or should I purchase a laptop which I can carry as per need and provide portability.
 PC will be fixed at home and will lack any movability with much more space requirements.

-While I was reviewing the Lenovo 510p Gaming laptop, I was thinking should I recommend this to fellow Gamers or should I tell them to buy a PC with a high end graphics card instead.
+While I was reviewing the Lenovo 510p Gaming laptop, I was thinking should I recommend this to fellow Gamers or should I tell them to buy a PC with a high-end graphics card instead.

 I bought a laptop for gaming as well as emails, music, movies & internet.
-It was a laptop with Nvidia GT650M very capable card before 750M was launched in market.
+It was a laptop with Nvidia GT650M competent card before 750M was launched in the market.
 It had a brilliant screen 1600*900 resolution with superb speakers and powerful CPU.
 But when I started playing Crysis3 it would become as hot as “tandoor” GPU-Z & CPU-Z showed temperature above 86 degrees and started throttling.

 So the best solution was to switch the Air conditioning on and use a cooling pad which together made no difference as the heat generated by GPU and CPU was not removed by the heatsink in the laptop.
-This was frustrating and I felt I have wasted Rs.
-52,000 on a laptop which can’t be used for long gaming sessions without being worried about heating.Click Below for Next Page
+This was frustrating, and I felt I have wasted Rs.
+52,000 on a laptop which can’t be used for long gaming sessions without being worried about heating.

 This is very important for the first time buyers to check if the laptop design has enough room for heat removal check forums for heating & throttling issues before buying a gaming laptop.
-Heating will happen in all laptops but thermal throttling is bad it kills the gaming experience.
+Heating will happen on all laptops, but thermal throttling is terrible, it kills the gaming experience.

 Now if you want a laptop only for Games it is not a wise choice I have bought a laptop & got disappointed and sold it after burning, hard earned money, nothing matches the Monster Desktop Graphics cards & Processor.
 Considering you don’t want to buy a laptop for Rs.
 200,000+ running a GT 780M in SLI.

 You are also not a hardcore gamer then my suggestion is you buy a laptop like Lenovo 510p with a GT 755M to serve your needs and give you flexibility.
-But if you spend 80% of your time gaming and games is your reason to purchase go with a desktop it will delight you with the breath taking graphical details with AA.
+But if you spend 80% of your time gaming and games is your reason to purchase go with a desktop it will delight you with the breathtaking graphical details with AA.

-Bench-Marking Performance Gaming Laptop Vs Gaming PC
+Bench-Marking Performance Gaming Laptop Vs. Gaming PC

-Gaming Laptop Vs Gaming PC Graphics card Performance
+Gaming Laptop Vs. Gaming PC Graphics card Performance

-2014 is not the year when gaming desktop performance can be replaced with a notebook it may happen in next few years but now we are nowhere close to it.
+2014 is not the year when gaming desktop performance can be replaced with a notebook it may happen in next few years, but now we are nowhere close to it.

 Even the R9 270X which I tested is almost twice as fast as the GTX 755M and drop one level further to the GT 750M (DDR3) and performance is about 40% of the R9 270X.

-It’s not that you can’t game on a GT 750M or GTX 765M, but you’ll definitely need to drop the details down from max and turn off anti-aliasing to some extent.
+It’s not that you can’t game on a GT 750M or GTX 765M, but you’ll need to drop the details down from max and turn off anti-aliasing to some extent.

 Finally, no matter what you do with a notebook, you’re not going to match the performance of the fastest desktop GPUs – the AMD R9 295X nearly doubles the performance of the GTX 780M, and even SLI GTX 780M isn’t likely to beat a Nvidia Titan Z on a regular basis.